 Dr. Jeffrey Yee stands before his students—gray button-down shirt, khakis and a pocket pager—with all the friendly charisma of a social-science professor.
 But he’s a doctor who takes time from his paid duties as a general internist to teach elderly and chronically ill patents about advanced directives and POLST forms.
 Yee’s audience in early September consisted of 14 elderly patients—many of whom looked to be struggling with chronic disease or cancer.

 Yee, who testified in 1997 on behalf of POLST before the state Legislature, led his students through a PowerPoint presentation on advance directives and the importance of naming a health-care agent or proxy.
 He and a nurse practitioner even performed a skit where the two played siblings with different interpretations of what a doctor recommended should be done with a mom on life support.

-“We try to get people to consider the issues beforehand, to have conversations,” Yee told SN&R before the class.
+“We try to get people to consider the issues beforehand, to have conversations,” Yee said before the class.
 “We try to get people to experience the tensions and trade-offs they very well may face in the future.”